Olex-Engineering/hificms-core_s/README.md

 # 🚀 GraphQL starter with modularity!

-Allows you to quickly create new projects on graphKL and add new functionality using inheritance
+## Allows you to quickly create new projects on graphQL and add new functionality using inheritance

 ```
 npm start